tonioloewald/bindinator.js/README.md

 <div data-component="fiddle" data-path="list"></div>

 Within a list binding, paths beginning with a period are relative to the list instance.
+(Look at the `<li>` tags in the preceding example.)

 A few of things to try in the console: